facebook/react-native-website/docs/debugging.md

 However, there are some disadvantages:

 1. No sourcemaps when debugging
-2. Everytime the app is reloaded (live reload or manually), a new JSContext is created.
+2. Every time the app is reloaded (using live reload, or by manually reloading), a new JSContext is created.
 Choosing "Automatically Show Web Inspectors for JSContexts" saves you from having to select the latest JSContext manually.

 ## React Developer Tools